sbu-416-24sp/orcanet-rust/server/README.md

 ### PUT /start-jobs
 - Body: { jobIDs: String[] }
 - Starts the jobs provided
-- Returns with status 404 if any of the jobs are not found, or status 200 if successful.
+- Returns with status 404 if any of the jobs are not found (valid jobs will have started), or status 200 if all jobs were found and started.
-- Warning: If one of the jobIDs is not found, the request will prematurely return and remaining jobs, even if valid, will not be started.
-The return message will be `Job {job_id} not found` if you want to make another request with jobs after this.

 ### PUT /pause-jobs
 - Body: { jobIDs: String[] }
 - Pauses the jobs provided
-- Returns with status 404 if any of the jobs are not found, or status 200 if successful.
+- Returns with status 404 if any of the jobs are not found (valid jobs will have paused), or status 200 if all jobs were found and paused.

 ### PUT /terminate-jobs
 - Body: { jobIDs: String[] }
 - Terminates the jobs provided
-- Returns with status 404 if any of the jobs are not found, or status 200 if successful.
+- Returns with status 404 if any of the jobs are not found (valid jobs will have terminated), or status 200 if all jobs were found and terminated.

 ## Files